brandur/sorg/content/drafts/redis-streams.md

 ```

 Recall that in our simple example, consumers add up the
 `distance` of every ride created on the platform.
-They
-track a Redis ID so that they know their location in the
-Redis stream.

-Total distance is stored to a Postgres relation along with
-the name of the consumer:
+We'll
+keep this running tally in a `consumer_states` table that
+has an entry for each consumer:

 ``` sql
 CREATE TABLE consumer_states (